Santa Clarita community holds vigil for Robert Fuller, demands answers in hanging death

 State Assemblywoman Christy Smith was present Saturday to show her support.

-Boone was in a vehicle that was pulled over by detectives in Rosemond and officials say Boone opened fire on them.
+Boone was in a vehicle that was pulled over by detectives in Rosemond.
+Officials said Boone opened fire on them.
 The investigators fired back and killed him.

 Boone was wanted on a warrant and was facing 12 felony charges involving domestic violence, terrorist threats, false imprisonment and an assault with a semi-automatic handgun, officials said.